itsKhalidS/Todo/README.md

 ## Firebase Configuration

 This app will be deployed using firebase.
-The config files haven't been made public on Github.
-To clone this app and and make it work properly you'll have to create a config file of your own having all your authentication and database configurations inside src/config/fire.js.
+The keys and tokens in the config file haven't been made public on Github.
+To clone this app and and make it work properly you'll have to create a .env file of your own and place your tokens and keys in it.

 ## Getting Started with Create React App